 One&Only Private Homes at One Za’abeel

-If there’s one project that physically symbolises “Old Dubai meets New Dubai”, it’s One Za’abeel.
+If there’s one project that physically symbolizes “Old Dubai meets New Dubai”, it’s One Za’abeel.
 Two tall towers straddling a major highway, linked by The Link, a record-breaking cantilevered sky bridge with restaurants and experiences suspended high above the city.

 Within that complex sit the One&Only Private Homes, a collection of branded residences serviced by One&Only.